 Our main focus since commencing operations is to undertake human clinical testing of phenoxodiol.
 Operations have now expanded to include the additional licensed drug candidates NV-196 and NV-143.
-During fiscal year 2007, we commenced the OVATURE Phase III clinical trial for phenoxodiol and continued to recruit patients into the existing clinical trial programs.
-We have reached agreement under the Special Protocol Assessment (SPA) process with the United States Food and Drug Administration (FDA) on the design of our OVATURE pivotal study protocol for phenoxodiol.
-The trial is designed to test the ability of phenoxodiol to restore sensitivity of late-stage ovarian cancers to carboplatin, a standard form of therapy for ovarian cancers.
+During fiscal year 2007, we commenced the Phase III clinical trial (known as "OVATURE") for phenoxodiol and continued to recruit patients into the existing clinical trial programs.
+We have reached agreement under the Special Protocol Assessment process with the FDA on the design of our OVATURE pivotal study protocol for phenoxodiol.
+The trial is designed to test the ability of phenoxodiol to restore sensitivity of late-stage ovarian cancers to carboplatin, a standard form of therapy for ovarian cancer.